Register to Win

 Fishing in the Daytona Beach area offers the angler unique options to enjoy the sport!
 Offshore, coastal and inland fishing with beautiful weather year-round affords the opportunity to cast your reel in a variety of settings.
-Imagine salt water fishing one day, freshwater the next and brackish on another day!
-Fish from two of Florida's six remaining wooden piers in Daytona Beach, cruise out to the deep sea from Ponce Inlet and fish offshore, experience reeling in a bass from the storied St. Johns River, or sit atop a kayak and fish the flats of the Tomoka River and Indian River Lagoon...it's all here!
+Imagine saltwater fishing one day, freshwater the next and brackish on another day!
+Fish from two of Florida's iconic wooden piers in Daytona Beach, cruise out to the deep sea from Ponce Inlet and fish offshore, experience reeling in a bass from the storied St. Johns River, or sit atop a kayak and fish the flats of the Tomoka River and Indian River Lagoon...it's all here!

 Order a temporary fishing license online and become acquainted with local requirements, or call (888) 347-4356.
 Fishing licenses can also be purchased at area Walmart locations, bait and tackle shops and sporting goods stores.

 Daytona Beach Area Convention & Visitors Bureau